-A foam sleeve helps protect the keyboard during shipping.
+A foam sleeve helps protect the Velocifire VM01 mechanical keyboard.
 In addition, a plastic USB cap covers the end of the VM01’s cable.
 A card stock user manual, which is printed in color, contains the few instructions you’ll need to operate it.
 The package even includes a keycap puller in a discrete baggie, which is a nice touch in the uber-cheap mech market.

 The VM01’s cable shares most of its features with the TKL01.
 A gold plated connector, ferrite, and reasonable strain relief give it points.
 It isn’t quite above average like the TKL01’s, though.
 The keyboard-side strain relief isn’t up to snuff when compared to its small counterpart.
 The ferrite and gold plating have no practical effect on the keyboard’s performance in everyday environments, but it’s nice to see them nonetheless.

-The Velocifire VM01 draws 190 mA with everything running full blast, which is well within USB 2.0 and 3.0 spec.
+The Velocifire VM01 mechanical keyboard draws 190 mA with everything running full blast, which is well within USB 2.0 and 3.0 spec.

-The VM01 isn’t spillproofed at all, nor does it have any drains.
-The LEDs shine through the PCB, so that means liquid could run down its back and cause shorts.
+The Velocifire VM01 isn’t spill proof at all, nor does it have any drains.
+The backlit LEDs shine through the PCB, so that means liquid could run down its back and cause shorts.
 Even so, it doesn’t cost much for a mechanical keyboard.
 If a sticky beverage spill happens, replace it.
 Water spills, so long as you unplug the keyboard quickly and let it dry, shouldn’t be too bad.

 Macros & Fn layer

-No macros are present on the VM01.
+No macros are present on the Velocifire VM01.
 The shortcuts aren’t anything special either.
 Basic media and OS controls are present on the Fn layer.
 The only standout, even if it is pretty mundane, is the calculator shortcut.
-Calculator shortcuts in cheaper keyboards were dying out for a while due to gamer-centric design, at least in the keyboards that I’ve seen.
-There is also a Windows lock to prevent issues during games.
+Calculator shortcuts in budget mechanical keyboards were dying out for a while due to gamer-centric design, at least in the keyboards that I’ve seen.
+There is also a Windows lock to prevent issues during gaming.

 Labels & branding